Recruiting Seminar for Athletes and Parents

 Perspective on College Recruiting

-As the sister property of the U.S. Army All-American Bowl, we’ve watched and spoke with the nation’s top recruits and their families.
-More importantly, we continuously work with college coaches and recruiting experts as we seek to identify each class’ top preps.
+As the sister property of the U.S. Army All-American Bowl, we’ve watched and talked with the nation’s top recruits and their families.
+More importantly, we continuously work with college coaches and recruiting experts as we seek to identify the top prep athletes in every class.
 Collectively, it has provided an inside perspective on the recruiting process.

 Until now, coaches looking to identify top players have been limited to reviewing game tape and highlight reels.
 While useful, coaches have realized that system is inherently flawed.
 Fair or not, the talent in different states and different divisions/groups within states is perceived differently, just as a 280-pound offensive lineman dominating a 160-pound defensive lineman is perceived differently than one facing competition his own size.